The Ratios conjecture for real Dirichlet characters and multiple Dirichlet series: Overview of the proofs

-\msection{Overview of the proofs} For simplicity, let us now assume our sums run over all positive integers.
+For simplicity, let us now assume our sums run over all positive integers.
 Our goal is to find an asymptotic formula for We insert a smooth weight into the sum and use Mellin inversion to rewrite it as an integral.
-Thus we obtain where $A(s,w,z)$ is the triple Dirichlet series To be able to evaluate the integral, we need to investigate the analytic properties of $A(s,w,z)$.
-Assuming GRH and using \eqref{Lindelof} and \eqref{1/L under GRH}, the series is absolutely convergent in the region where the second condition comes after using the functional equation for the L-function in the numerator if $\re(w)<1/2$.
+Thus we obtain where $A^*(s,w,z)$ is the triple Dirichlet series To be able to evaluate the integral, we need to investigate the analytic properties of $A^*(s,w,z)$.
+Assuming GRH and using \eqref{Lindelof} and \eqref{1/L under GRH}, the middle series of \eqref{eqn: MDS heuristic} series is absolutely convergent (up to a simple pole at $w=1$) in the region where the second condition comes after using the functional equation for the L-function in the numerator if $\re(w)<1/2$ (neglecting for now that it only works for primitive characters).
+We remark that we get the same region without assuming GRH, as we only need the Lindelöf bound on average (see for example \cite{Blo} for details), which is provided by moments estimates.

-Comparing the integral with the prediction of the ratios conjecture, we may expect that $A(s,w,z)$ has a meromorphic continuation to $\re(s)>1/2$, with poles at $s=1$ and $s=1-\alpha=3/2-w.$
+Comparing the integral with the prediction of the ratios conjecture, we may expect that $A^*(s,w,z)$ has a meromorphic continuation to $\re(s)>1/2$, with poles at $s=1$ and $s=1-\alpha=3/2-w.$

-We now present a heuristic of Bump, Friedberg and Hoffstein (see \cite{BFH}) suggesting that $A(s,w,z)$ satisfies some functional equations that can be used to obtain a meromorphic continuation, and that it has the predicted poles.
+We now present a heuristic of Bump, Friedberg and Hoffstein (see \cite{BFH}) suggesting that $A^*(s,w,z)$ satisfies some functional equations that can be used to obtain a meromorphic continuation, and that it has the predicted poles.
 In these heuristics, we assume that all characters are primitive, and that the quadratic reciprocity holds in the form $\chi_n(m)\approx \chi_m(n)$.
 We also don't write the gamma factors in the functional equations, so they have the form

-Using this functional equation in $w$, we obtain the first heuristic functional equation for $A(s,w,z)$:
+Using this functional equation in $w$, we obtain the first heuristic functional equation for $A^*(s,w,z)$:

-On the other hand, we may expand the $L-$functions into Dirichlet series, first sum over the $n$ variable, and use the functional equation in $s$.
+On the other hand, we can expand the $L-$functions into Dirichlet series, first sum over the $n$ variable, and use the functional equation in $s$.
 Thus we obtain the second heuristic functional equation: We also see from this computation that there is a pole at $s=1$ coming from the terms with $mk=\square$, and \eqref{heuristic functional equation in w} then gives the pole at $s=3/2-w.$ We can also use \eqref{heuristic functional equation in w} to see a pole at $w=1$, which becomes a pole at $s=3/2-w$ after \eqref{heuristic functional equation in s}.

+An important aspect of our result is the admissible range of the parameters $\alpha$ and $\beta$, and the error term.
+This depends on the region of meromorphic continuation of $A^*(s,w,z),$ which we obtain from the functional equations and a careful application of Bochner's Tube Theorem.

 Let us now be more precise.
 For Theorem \ref{Theorem for fundamental discriminants}, we rewrite $R_D(X,\alpha,\beta;f)$ as an integral as where $A_D(s,w,z)$ is the triple Dirichlet series